cyberphone/CBOR.js/README.md

 [CBOR JavaScript API](https://cyberphone.github.io/CBOR.js/doc/)
 and an associated _reference implementation_.
 The API loosely mimics the JavaScript "JSON" object by _exposing a single global object_, unsurprisingly named "CBOR".
-To minimize the need for application developers having detailed knowledge of CBOR, the API provides a set of high-level CBOR
+To shield application developers from low-level details like CBOR serialization, the API provides a set of high-level [Wrapper Objects](https://cyberphone.github.io/CBOR.js/doc/#main.wrappers) that serve as a "bridge" between CBOR and JavaScript.
-[Wrapper Objects](https://cyberphone.github.io/CBOR.js/doc/#main.wrappers)
-that serve as a "bridge" between CBOR and JavaScript.

-The wrapper objects are used for _encoding_ CBOR data items, as well as being the result of CBOR _decoding_.
+The wrapper objects are used for _encoding_ CBOR objects, as well as being the result of CBOR _decoding_.
+The wrapper concept also enables strict _type-checking_.

 ### Design Rationale